DesigNest1/site/index.md

-Praise for the first edition
+'''Praise for the first edition
 “It’s not just the best current treatment of C++11’s threading facilities ... it’s likely to remain the best for some time to come.”
 —Scott Meyers, author of Effective C++ and More Effective C++